-We have audited the financial statements of North East Lincolnshire Council ('the Authority') for the year ended 31 March 2018 which comprise the Authority Comprehensive Income and Expenditure Statement, the Authority Balance Sheet the Authority Movement in Reserves Statement, the Authority Cash Flow Statement, the Collection Fund and the related notes, including the accounting policies in note 1.
+We have audited the financial statements of North East Lincolnshire Council for the year ended 31 March 2019, which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement, the Collection Fund and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the financial position of the Authority as at 31 March 2018 and of the Authority's expenditure and income for the year then ended; and - have been properly prepared in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+- give a true and fair view of the financial position of North East Lincolnshire Council as at 31 March 2019 and of its expenditure and income for the year then ended; and - have been properly prepared in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.